konflux-ci/architecture/book/HAS/component-types.md

 Some runtime types may have specific requirements in order to be detected by HAS:

 Quarkus
-- If a .dockerignore file is present, make sure that a wildcard, *, entry is not present, as RHTAP builds the application source as part of the Container build
+- If a .dockerignore file is present, make sure that a wildcard, *, entry is not present, as AppStudio builds the application source as part of the Container build

 Python
-- Pip is used to manage dependencies for RHTAP Python projects.
+- Pip is used to manage dependencies for AppStudio Python projects.
 Make sure that your project has a requirements.txt at the root

 NodeJS
 - HAS expects NodeJS based components to have a package.json at the component's base folder